-The following resources signpost UK organisations and initiatives that are doing vital work for womxn in the screen industries.
+The following resources signpost UK organisations and initiatives that are doing vital work in the screen industries.
 We encourage you to explore, engage, and get involved.

 UK Organisations and Initiatives